We place a Seder Plate at our table as a reminder to discuss certain aspects of the Passover story. Each item has its own significance.

 Beitzah – The egg symbolizes a different holiday offering that was brought to the temple.
 Since eggs are the first item offered to a mourner after a funeral, some say it also evokes a sense of mourning for the destruction of the temple.
 At Passover, we often dip these eggs in saltwater to symbolize this sadness.

-Olives – In vegetarian homes, which this one is, the traditional roasted lamb bone is sometimes replaced with olives, which represents the olive branch, an international symbol of peace.
+Olives – In vegetarian homes, the traditional roasted lamb bone is sometimes replaced with olives, which represents the olive branch, an international symbol of peace.

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.